synergis-jm/angular-adept-viewer-example/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## WebApi URL
-Update the globals class file located in src/app/globals.ts with the URL for the WebApi